Anton

 hindered his independent action.
 Chekhov longed for intense personal activity

 such as he displayed later in his campaign against the cholera.
+In the winter of

 the same year (1892) his long-cherished dream was realized: he bought himself an